spice-h2020/SON/.github/ISSUE_TEMPLATE/story.md

 **Depends on**

 Indicate other scenario this story depends on.
-(You can simply mention the issue e.g. #1 or write that the scenario is indipendent from any the other scenarios).
+(You can simply mention the issue e.g. #1 or write that the scenario is independent from any the other scenarios).

 **Description**